karanprasad2706/PRODIGY_WD_03/README.md

-"You can view the portfolio by clicking on the link below:
+"You can view the Tic Tac Toe gam by clicking on the link below:

 Link - "  https://karanprasad2706.github.io/PRODIGY_WD_03/ "